Rainwear for kids

 There are different types of outerwear that are similar to rainwear and may even be called "water-repellent", but this does not mean that this is waterproof rainwear.
 In order to be sure that the rainwear is waterproof, it must have a water column pressure of at least 1,000 mm and have taped seams, as we have already mentioned above.

-Your child's rainwear should be safe
+Your kid's rainwear should be safe

-When it comes to children's clothing and children in general, safety should always be of the uttermost priority.
+When it comes to kids' clothing and kids in general, safety should always be of the uttermost priority.
 Speaking of rainwear, a string in the hood is surely practical because it allows the hood to be closed completely, but this is certainly not a good solution, as a loose string can get stuck while playing.
 Therefore, most rainwear manufacturers have stopped putting cords in caps or elsewhere on the rainwear, and instead, cords have been replaced by velcro straps or inner elastics, which can be adjusted with a button or a buckle.

-Besides, it is also important that there are reflective details on the rainwear so that your child is visible in traffic - both when on foot and while cycling with you on a dark and wet autumn morning.
+Besides, it is also important that there are reflective details on the rainwear so that your kid is visible in traffic - both when on foot and while cycling with you on a dark and wet autumn morning.

 Avoid water in the rubber boots and wet trouser legs